 Integrative Neuroscience

-Each student interested in the integrative neuroscience major must apply for admission at the end of their third semester.
-To be admitted to the major, students are required to (1) have taken at least three foundation courses, (2) have a science GPA of 3.2, and (3) not have more than 4 credits less than a B- in their science courses including labs (biology, chemistry, natural sciences, math, physics, computer science, and psychology).
+Applications will only be accepted in the fall through December 31 of any given year.
+Four-year, full-time Fordham undergraduate students may apply for admission to the integrative neuroscience major only in their third semester at Fordham (by the end of the fall of their sophomore year).
+Transfer students will be considered on a case-by-case basis by program directors.
+To be admitted to the major, students are required to (1) have taken at least three foundation courses (or external equivalent), (2) have a science GPA of 3.2 or higher, and (3) not have more than 4 credits of less than a B- in their science courses, including labs (biology, chemistry, natural sciences, math, physics, computer science, and psychology).

 For more information